Includes: The Gilded Age “Huntington Dinner” Menu of 1892

 by Nancy Armitage

 Wow, is all I can say!
 I was up late last night researching Mrs. Arabella Huntington plateware & did I find a gold mine.
 For a researcher, new information is always exciting to find.
 I found an old advertisement from the Los Angeles Times, dated November 27, 1949.
 It was titled, “The Series of Auctions on December 1st, 2nd, & 3rd, 1949, Items from Arabella Huntington Collection.
 Arabella had died in 1924, Henry E. Huntington died in 1927, & Archer Huntington died in 1955.
-So two decades after she died, they were still trying to sell all her pretty things, even the Steinway piano which they used in the Large Library in the Huntington Mansion at the San Marino Ranch.
+So two decades after she died, they were still trying to sell all her pretty things, even the Steinway piano which they used in the Large Library in Mr. and Mrs. Henry E. Huntington’s (and Arabella’s) Mansion at the San Marino Ranch.

-Curtis Taylor Gallery & Library in Pasadena, CA sells Arabella Huntington Collection (1949)
+Curtis Taylor Gallery & Library in Pasadena, CA sells some of Arabella Huntington Collection (1949)

 Mrs. Arabella Huntington was an adventurous traveler taking annual trips on a steamship to Europe.
-She loved entertaining in her various Huntington mansions in California (SF & LA) & New York.
-It shows how much she appreciated other cultures just in this little collection of plates & silver.
+She loved entertaining in her various Huntington mansions in California (SF & LA) & New York(NYC & Throggs Neck estate) & Paris.
+It shows how much she appreciated other cultures just in this little collection of plates & silver pieces.
 We know her “entertainments” were often themed parties.
-There is so many different cultures represented in her plateware collection: Japanese, Chinese, Italian, Russian, Royal Vienna made in Austria, German, English, & Dutch.
+There is so many different cultures represented in her plate ware collections: Japanese, Chinese, Italian, Russian, Royal Vienna made in Austria, German, England, & Dutch (The Netherlands).

 Plateware was under “Chinese, English, & European Porcelains” plateware at Mrs. Arabella Huntington Collection auction (1949):